-Complete and attach Form 4136, Credit for Federal Tax Paid on Fuels, if the corporation qualifies to take this credit.
+Enter the credit from Form 4136, Credit for Federal Tax Paid on Fuels, if the corporation qualifies to take this credit.
+Attach Form 4136 to Form 1120-F chemicals.

-Credit for tax on ozone-depleting chemicals.
 Include on line 6g any credit the corporation is claiming under section 4682(g)(2) for tax paid on ozone-depleting chemicals.
 Write "ODC" on the dotted line to the left of the entry space.